Complete Guide to Lace Dyeing Techniques and Color Control

 -

-Inconsistent shade depth
+Inconsistent shadow depth

-Many lace fabrics combine:
+Many lace fabrics have the following characteristics:

 -

-Nylon or polyester base
+Nylon or polyester fiber base

 -